jwil007/roamctl/README.md

 While running, roamctl disables wpa_supplicant's autonomous roaming and instead uses a configurable roaming algorithm.
 The algorithm is score based, using a method to score each BSSID in the scan data to make a decision whether or not to roam (reassociate).
 When the program exits, the devices original wpa_supplicant configuration and roaming behavior is restored.

 The configurable algorithm allows simulation of various client behavior.
-For example, if you adjust the `band_scores` params to `2point4ghz = 100`, `5ghz = 25`, and `6ghz = 15`, the device will 2.4GHz over 5GHz and 6GHz.
-Nobody said you had a make a good roaming algorithm!
+For example, if you adjust the `band_scores` params to `2point4ghz = 100`, `5ghz = 25`, and `6ghz = 15`, the device will strongly prefer 2.4GHz over 5GHz and 6GHz, and slighly prefer 5GHz over 6GHz.
+There are over 30 parameters that can be configured, disussed in the Configuration section below.

 Useful primitives in the ctrl interface such as `ROAM`, `SCAN`, `SIGNAL_POLL`, and `SCAN_RESULTS` make this type of program possible.

 Output is logged to the terminal with timestamps and color coding for important events.